Kim Zolciak Gets Real About Her Health Scare With New Workout Selfie

 Former Real Housewives of Atlanta star Kim Zolciak got a bit candid about her 2015 heart surgery on Instagram this week.
 The 38-year-old took to the social media platform to encourage her followers to exercise as she shared details about her scary health ordeal.

-“4 miles tonight I ran!!
+“Four miles tonight I ran!!
 It wasn’t until I had to do a stress test back In May that I felt comfortable running again since the device was put in my heart.”

 Kim credited the test with overcoming her fear of running as her whole medical team stood by and watched as she exerted herself after the surgery.